thuvarahan97/SimpleProductManager/README.md

-# ECommerceProductManagerWebsiteProject
+# SimpleProductManager
- A simple web-based application to manage a list of products.
+ This is a simple web-based application (website) to manage a list of products.
 The application allows the user to perform the following basic tasks.

  * View the list of products in a table/list
  * Adding a new product with details such as id, name and price